Pictures

 Turkish-shortened German ersatz bayonet.

-Distinguishing characteristics include: a pressed steel grip; Flattened pommel butt with blunt nose and contoured finger edge; stepped one-piece crossguard with 2 stage muzzle ears; fullered, German-made blade, shortened; and, original crossguard with muzzle ears removed.
+Distinguishing characteristics include: a pressed steel grip; Flattened pommel butt with blunt nose and contoured finger edge; stepped one-piece crossguard with two-stage muzzle ears; fullered, German-made blade, shortened; and, original crossguard with muzzle ears removed.

-Scabbard has a typical Turkish oval frog stud.
+Scabbard is a typical Turkish scabbard with an oval frog stud.

 Absence of muzzle ears limits this example to use only with the 8 mm.
-Mauser Gewehr 98 Rifle.
+Mauser Gewehr 98.

 9.75 248 14.625 371 n/a None.